jamesrcutmore/smartgym/README.md

 - You can press the home page link at any time fron any page.

-- You can login and edit and also add new recipes.
+- You can login and edit products.

 - You can register from the login page.